SQL Server

 SELECT @textBody = 'This is the plain-text body'

-EXEC sp_OAMethod @mime, 'SetBodyFromPlainText', NULL, @textBody
+EXEC sp_OAMethod @mime, 'SetBodyFromPlainText', @success OUT, @textBody

 EXEC sp_OAMethod @mime, 'GetMime', @sTmp0 OUT